-Inland filament is one of the best 3D filament brands on Amazon today.
-And yes, Inland is just rebranded eSUN filament, so it isn’t fancy.
-But it sets the standard for what a cheap, budget friendly filament should be like.
+Inland filament isn’t fancy.
+But it sets the standard for what a cheap, budget-friendly filament should be like.

 Helpfully, Inland filaments are also sold in Micro Center stores at most locations.
 I decided to take a field trip to my local Micro Center to pick up a couple of rolls and had a fantastic experience.

 Inland is technically a version of eSUN filaments (more on that below).
 So if you are looking for the same quality and price range, check out my eSUN review.

 Inland Filament Review: Introduction

 For many years, the filament industry has struggled to produce a brand that can:

 - Sell filament at a cheap, rock bottom price